-In Rhode Island, the Center for Early Learning Professionals, which is operated by EDC, is helping the R.I.
-Department of Human Services and Rhode Island Department of Education achieve their goal to strengthen and sustain the quality of ECE across the state, thus improving educational outcomes for all children.
+In Rhode Island, the Center for Early Learning Professionals, which is operated by EDC, is helping the Rhode Island Department of Human Services (DHS) and the Rhode Island Department of Education (RIDE) achieve their goal to strengthen and sustain the quality of ECE across the state, thus improving educational outcomes for all children.
 The Center gives Rhode Island’s early childhood workforce the support, tools, and resources they need to provide high-quality care and education to the state’s youngest children.

 - Offering high-quality professional development, coaching, and program improvement services in both English and Spanish to all early childhood professionals in Rhode Island